Sir Archibald White, 4th Baronet: Hunting

 Having inherited the baronetcy in 1907, Sir Archibald moved to his seat at Wallingwells.
 He started regularly hunting with the Grove, stabling three or four hunters at Wallingwells.

 Having sold Wallingwells in 1926, Sir Archibald and his family moved up to Northumberland, renting a series of houses, before buying the Otterburn Tower Estate with the royalties from the coal mining at the Firbeck Main below the Wallingwells.
 Sir Archibald had retained the mineral rights of the Wallingwells Estate.
 Whilst in Northumberland, he hunted with the West Percy, becoming its Master in 1929, continuing to hunt the hounds until 1935.
 British Pathe have a video of the New Year's Meet in 1936 of the West Percy at Alnwick, celebrating Sir Archibald's retirement as the Hunt's Master.

 Death and succession

 Sir Archibald died on 6 December 1945 in Dumfries Hospital, having suffered from artery problems for some time previously.
 His body was cremated, making him the first head of the family for many generations not to have been buried at Tuxford.

-Sir Archibald was succeeded in his titles by his eldest son, Sir Thomas Astley Woollaston White, 5th Bt..
+Sir Archibald was succeeded in his titles by his eldest son, Sir Thomas White, 5th Baronet.